jhrush/UPNixConnect/README.md

 Note: These scripts were created with Linux Mint 20 in mind.
 It should work on most Debian/Ubuntu based distros.

-Install freerdp prior to running these scripts.
+Install freerdp prior to running these scripts and have a directory ~/Downloads.

 The shell scripts may have to be adapted for other Linux distros or configurations.

 The project is dependent on freerdp and having a ~/Downloads folder!

-Please install freerdp prior to running.
+**Please install freerdp prior to running.**

 If all the dependencies are met.
 Simply run the installer and a menu entry called UP should appear.